dipranjan/dsinterviewqns/contents/Algorithms/Generative VS Discriminative Models.md

-## Generative VS Discriminative Models
+## Generative vs Discriminative Models

 Machine learning models can be classified into two types of models – Discriminative and Generative models.
 In simple words, a discriminative model makes predictions on the unseen data based on conditional probability and can be used either for classification or regression problem statements.
 On the contrary, a generative model focuses on the distribution of a dataset to return a probability for a given example.